deepu105/deepu105.github.io/_posts/2019-06-24-must-have-gnome-plugins.md

 ## Gnome extensions

-You can install below extensions by visiting the link in the title of extension below and by clicking on the **on** switch on the top right corner.
+You can install below extensions by visiting the link in the title of the extension below and by clicking on the **on** switch on the top right corner.
 On Chrome, you would need the [GNOME Shell integration](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep) plugin to enable the switch.
 On Firefox, it will prompt you to install the plugin if it doesn't exist.

 #### [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/)
 GNOME without this plugin almost feels annoying.
 IMO this plugin also should be the default GNOME setting.
 This one moves your GNOME dash into a highly configurable dock which can be placed on the sides or top/bottom of the screen.
 I find it perfect on the left side of the screen in GNOME.
 It can be a floating dock or fixed to look like those on Mint or KDE.